Earthquake measuring 4.2 shakes Turkish megacity of Istanbul

 Turkish officials say an earthquake measuring a magnitude of 4.2 hit near Istanbul

-ISTANBUL -- An earthquake measuring magnitude 4.2 hit near Istanbul on Thursday, a Turkish government agency reported.
+ISTANBUL -- An earthquake measuring magnitude 4.2 hit near Istanbul on Thursday, a Turkish government agency reported, causing some residents to rush outdoors in fear.
 There was no immediate report of damage or casualties.

 The Disaster and Emergency Management Presidency said the quake was centered in the Sea of Marmara, off the town of Marmaraereglisi.
 It struck at 04:38 pm (13:38 GMT) and was felt in Istanbul, a city of more than 15 million, and other regions.